The AI tooling stack

 A local CLI agent is not one layer.
 That is the point.

-The stack is less like a set of boxes and more like a cutaway view.
-It shows what a product is built out of.
+So the stack is less like a neat pile of boxes and more like a cutaway drawing.
+You are seeing what the product is made of.

 08